-The bridge basic storage module (BSM) is a ferrite core storage unit, available in three basic sizes:
+The bridge basic storage module (BSM) is a ferrite core storage unit, available in two basic sizes:

-- 1. 8,192 byte (9 bit) readout.

-- 2. 16,384 byte (9 bit) readout.
+- 1. 8,192 byte (9-bit) readout. - 2.
+16,384 byte (9-bit) readout.

-- 3. 32,768 byte (9 bit) readout.

-These capacities are commonly called 8K 9 bit, 16K 9 bit, and 32K 9 bit.
-The 24K 9 bit or 32K 9 bit capacities can be obtained by chaining two BSMs together or by using one 32K 9 bit BSM.
+These capacities are commonly called 8K-9bit and 16K-9 bit.
+Larger capacities are obtained by chaining two BSMs together.
 Check circuitry causes an invalid address for addresses above the rated capacity.